EpicBrainUser/python-booklet/python_booklet.typ

 As seen in the previous chapter, python has in built functions, but we can also create our own.\
 A function is a self-contained block of code that do a specific task.
 It returns a value.

-Functions in python can take any number of input parameters, and return any number of values.\
+Functions in python can take any number of input #glspl("parameter"), and return any number of values.\

 == Defining functions